vscode-shellcheck/vscode-shellcheck/README.md

 - Linux (x86_64)
 - macOS (x86_64)
-- Windows: precompiled 32bit binary will be used on both 32bit and 64bit Windows, please note that this requires you have [WoW64](https://en.wikipedia.org/wiki/WoW64) enabled, althouth it's not a problem for Desktop users.
+- Windows: precompiled 32bit binary will be used on both 32bit and 64bit Windows, please note that this requires you have [WoW64](https://en.wikipedia.org/wiki/WoW64) enabled, although it's not a problem for Desktop users.

 ## Requirements